Loading lesson…

 The big idea: Codex can run the first 15 minutes of an incident better than a sleepy human.
 Keep the destructive actions human-only.

-What is the core idea behind "Codex For Incident-Response Triage"?
+What is the main idea of "Codex For Incident-Response Triage"?

-Which best describes the scope of "Codex For Incident-Response Triage"?
+Which concept is most central to "Codex For Incident-Response Triage"?